 After his retirement, he and Jo took many trips back to Germany and throughout Europe.
 Hans's love of Rocky Mountain National Park began after his first visit in the 1960s and is now shared by his grandchildren and great-grandchildren.

 He is survived by his wife, children, grandchildren, and great-grandchildren; as well as sister, Lisa Breeling (Jim); sister-in-law, Rose Link; brother in-law Jim Barkley (Dorothy); sister-in-law Nila Barkley; nieces, nephews, other relatives, and friends.
 He is preceded by his parents; brother, Rudolf Link; sister, Ruth Link; brother-in-law, Roger Barkley; and daughter-in-law, Mary K. Vaade.

-Celebration of Life Services are planned for May 23, 2020 at Lakeside Village Retirement Community, Omaha, NE.
-Service time will be announced at a later date.
+Celebration of Life Services will be announced at a later date.